gedw99/land-reg/README.md

 https://www.gov.uk/search-house-prices

-This is very muc h a WIP.
+This is very much a WIP.
+For now am building up notes / logic.

 Backend Frontend will be golang based using: